anisimov-vs/LabWork1/README.md

 ## Description

-This project is a C++ program that reads an image from a file, rotates it clockwise and counterclockwise, and applies a Gaussian filter to it.
+This project is a C++ program that reads an image from a file, rotates it clockwise and counterclockwise, and applies a Gaussian filter to rotated images.
 The program then writes the rotated and filtered images to an output directory.

+It supports 1-, 8-, 16- and 24-bit both grayscale and colored images.
+Support of 8-bit colored images is limited.

 ### Files